Mean-field limit of a hybrid system for multi-lane multi-class traffic: Abstract

 \section{Abstract}

 This article aims to study coupled mean-field equation and ODEs with discrete events motivated by vehicular traffic flow.
-Multi-lane traffic flow in presence of human-driven and autonomous vehicles is considered, with the autonomous vehicles possibly influenced by external policy makers.
-First a finite-dimensional hybrid system is developed based on the continuous Bando-Follow-the-Leader dynamics coupled with discrete events due to lane changing.
-The mean-field limit of the finite-dimensional hybrid system is rigorously derived by letting the number of human-driven vehicles go to infinity, and it consists of an infinite-dimensional hybrid system.
-The latter is described by coupled Vlasov-type PDE, ODEs and discrete events.
-In particular, the microscopic lane changing maneuver of the human-driven vehicles generates a source term to a Vlasov-type PDE.
+Precisely, multi-lane traffic flow in presence of human-driven and autonomous vehicles is considered, with the autonomous vehicles possibly influenced by external policy makers.
+First a finite-dimensional hybrid system is developed based on the continuous Bando-Follow-the-Leader dynamics coupled with discrete events due to lane-change maneuvers.
+Then the mean-field limit of the finite-dimensional hybrid system is rigorously derived for the dynamics of the human-driven vehicles.
+The microscopic lane-change maneuvers of the human-driven vehicles generates a source term to the mean-field PDE.
+This leads to an infinite-dimensional hybrid system, which is described by coupled Vlasov-type PDE, ODEs and discrete events.

 \begin{AMS} 90B20 (Traffic problems), 34A38 (Hybrid systems), 35Q83 (Vlasov-like equations) \end{AMS}